Testing the framework of the halo occupation distribution with assembly bias modeling and empirical extensions: Introduction

 In the application of the emulator approach to the SDSS-BOSS galaxies, \cite{Zhai_2023a} report that the amplitude of matter fluctuation is lower than that from the cosmic microwave background (CMB) observed by the Planck satellite (\citealt{Planck_2020}), a finding similar to other studies using galaxies at lower redshift (\citealt{Leauthaud_2017, Wibking_2020, Lange_2021}).
 This may imply that the modeling to connect galaxies with dark matter halos is not complete, or novel physics is required to reconcile the various experiments.
 This emulator approach relies on the halo occupation distribution (HOD) model to describe how galaxies are distributed within halos.
 The method is flexible and can be easily extended with more parameters to describe physics beyond its most basic form where halo mass is the only dominant factor (\citealt{Hearin_2016}).
 Indeed, \cite{Zhai_2023a} considered the freedom that the velocity field of central or satellite galaxies can be different from the dark matter field (\citealt{Guo_2015}), and the effect of assembly bias, where the clustering properties of galaxies or dark matter halos are affected by the local environment in addition to halo mass.
 They also adopted a velocity scaling parameter to enable a more flexible modeling of the velocity field to retrieve the information due to redshift space distortion (\citealt{Reid_2014}).

 In addition to the standard two point correlation function other summary statistics, providing extra small-scale non-linear information, can be explored with a similar emulator approach.
 These include the marked correlation function (\citealt{Storey-Fisher_2022}), void-based statistics \citep{Fraser2024}, the density split method for galaxy clustering (\citealt{Paillas_2024}), the wavelet scattering transform algorithm (\citealt{Valogiannis_2022, Valogiannis_2024}), and the $k-$th nearest neighbor statistics (\citealt{Yuan_2024}).
 When analysing the two point functions and these statistics, marginalising over the HOD parameters to remove the effects of galaxy formation relies on the HOD being a complete description of the link between galaxies and mass in the Universe.
 This motivates us to consider the impact of more complications in the model of the galaxy halo connection.
 This will also allow us to investigate the correlation between the empirical models of galaxy bias and the cosmological parameters, and see if any of the extensions we consider can mitigate the tension between the large-scale structure (LSS) measurement and CMB observations.
-We focus on the parameterization and modeling for both the central and satellite galaxies, including the dark matter halo shape and distribution of central galaxies within the halos.
+We consider the parameterization and modeling of both the central and satellite galaxies, including the dark matter halo shape and distribution of central galaxies within the halos.
 We also test the assumption of the completeness of the HOD model by incorporating an additional parameter to describe model incompleteness.
+Although these effects may not directly result from the assembly history of dark matter halos, they are inspired by considering how galaxy formation might be affected by halo properties.
+From this point of view, any impact on the clustering property that is not fully modeled by halo mass could be understood as a secondary bias or assembly bias.